lorenzomariacasale/lorenzomariacasale.github.io/_news/2025-02-05-cepr-polecon.md

 norender: true
 ---

-I will be in the audience at the <a href="/files/cepr_polecon.pdf">Warwick/UPF/Northwestern/CEPR Political Economy Symposium</a>, held at Einaudi Institute for Economics and Finance in Romi on March 14–15, 2025.
+I’m pleased to attend the <a href="/files/cepr_polecon.pdf">Warwick/UPF/Northwestern/CEPR Political Economy Symposium</a>, held at the Einaudi Institute for Economics and Finance in Rome on March 14–15, 2025.

 Many thanks to the organizers for welcoming me to this event.